Consider the following two scenarios:

 Quite a lot!

 The thing is, that we use System 2 in most strategy work, at least in the creation of the strategy.
 Lots of text, tables and figures.
-Long and brainy discussions in leadership teams.
+Long and brainy discussions with leadership teams.
 Tons of Powerpoint slides.
 Endless analysis and calculations.
-SWOT analysis, Business Model Canvas, Blue Ocean Strategy, Porters Five Forces etc.
+SWOT analysis, Business Model Canvas, Blue Ocean Strategy, Porters Five Forces, etc.

-Most companies actually don’t find it problematic to create the strategy, since System 2 thinking is the preferred “rational business” mode of operation.
+To be honest, most companies don’t find it problematic to create the strategy, since System 2 thinking is the preferred “rational business” mode of operation.
+However, businesses sometimes tend to take the help of expert strategists (like the ones found at Future Strategy and similar companies) to find the right plan of action for them.

 Visual Strategies are Understood Through System 1